brand life cycle

 Product Life Cycle Case Study: Pulse Candy

-Pass Pass ‘Pulse‘ is a Kaccha Aam flavoured hard-boiled candy with a tangy twist, priced at Rs 1 per unit.
+Pass Pass ‘Pulse‘ is a Kaccha Aam-flavored hard-boiled candy with a tangy twist, priced at Rs 1 per unit.
 The candy was launched with a unique proposition of a hard-boiled candy with a tangy, amchur-flavored core.
 Pulse Candy was targeted at young adults and teenagers who were looking for candy that was both sweet and sour.

 Pulse Candy Ad

-Its competitors were Parle, Perfetti Van Melle, Mondelez India, and ITC which have candy brands such as Kaccha Mango Bite, Alpenliebe, Cadbury Chocolairs, and Candyman, respectively.
+Its competitors were Parle, Perfetti Van Melle, Mondelez India, and ITC, which have candy brands such as Kaccha Mango Bite, Alpenliebe, Cadbury Chocolairs, and Candyman, respectively.

 Introduction Stage